ChrisMukherjee/COMP353-Project/README.txt

 	- Edited header and footer of website
 	- Edited HTML/CSS of contact us page
 	- Created initial login page with POST method form
+	    - on unsuccessful login, display red error message using PHP
 	- Added redirect code to enforce proper login
 	    - if a user tries to manually get to a page without logging in, redirect to login screen
 	    - if a user tries to manually return to login page (without logging out), redirect to contact us page